zanuka/leaderport-core-ui/README.md

 3. TypeScript Support: With full TypeScript support, you can ensure type safety across your leaderboard components, reducing potential bugs and improving developer experience.

-4. SSR Support: If you decide to implement server-side rendering for improved initial load times, Pinia Colada's SSR support will be beneficial.
+4. SSR Support: If at some point we decide to implement server-side rendering for improved initial load times, Pinia Colada's SSR support will be beneficial.

 5. Query Invalidation: The ability to invalidate queries easily (as shown in the example with caches.invalidateQueries) is perfect for updating the leaderboard when new scores are submitted.